SoftwareMaintenanceEvolution/tutorial-1-EugeneSee/README.md

 # Introduction

 Hi!
 I'm Eugene See, a student in the Framework-Based Software Design and Development course.
 I expect to learn a lot about modern software maintenance practices and how to work with legacy systems to improve myself as a developer.
+I am excited to start this course

 (images/IMG_2827.jpg)